 5.5.8 Unacceptable Sub-Synchronous Oscillations.

-5.6 During periods of major system risk, NGESO may implement measures to mitigate the consequences of this risk.
+5.6 During periods of major system risk, the ISOP may implement measures to mitigate the consequences of this risk.
 Such measures may include: providing additional reserve; reducing system-to-generator intertrip risks, securing as far as possible appropriate two-circuit combinations, or reducing system transfers, for example through balancing services.

 5.7 In the case that neither of the conditions in paragraphs 5.5.1 and 5.5.2 is met,